BarbWire-1/ParticlesFactory/README.md

 <button data-action="particles-toggleAnimation"></button><!--other settings-->
 ```

-Inside the [handleEvents()](./ParticlesFactory/src/handleEvents.js) you can define your custom event callback if needed, key is the data-action, value the assiciated callback.
+Inside the [handleEvents()](./ParticlesFactory/src/handleEvents.js) you can define your custom event callback if needed, key is the data-action, value the assiociated callback.

 ```js
 const clickAction = {